Only Connect: Round 3: Connecting Wall

+Unlike the previous rounds, the Connecting Walls are played in a separate room to the main studio with only one team playing at a time.
+The opposing team does not have the opportunity to score points from their opponents' wall or even to see what that wall is, as often the second wall will have a similar connection to the first, that the teams are oblivious to but may be easier for viewers to spot.

 Round 4: Missing Vowels

 In a final buzzer round, the teams are presented with a series of word puzzles.
 The category of the puzzles is given before they are displayed, and each category contains a maximum of four puzzles.
 Each puzzle is a word or phrase with the vowels removed and the spaces shifted to disguise the original words.
 For example, in a category of "Booker Prize-winning novels", a puzzle of "VR NNGDLT TL" would be correctly answered as "Vernon God Little".

 Teams answer simultaneously using buzzers, and score 1 point for each puzzle they solve.
 Initially there was no penalty for guessing incorrectly on this round, but starting with the quarter-finals in Series 1, teams have faced a penalty of 1 point for each incorrect answer.
 Additionally, if the team that buzzes provides an incorrect answer (even by a single letter) or fails to answer quickly, the opposing team is given an opportunity to answer for a bonus point.

 The round lasts for between 90 seconds and three minutes.
 The team with the most points at the end of the game is the winner.
 If teams are tied, then a single sudden-death puzzle is given to the captains of each team.
-If a captain buzzes in first and gives the correct answer then their team wins, but an incorrect answer automatically forfeits the game.
+If a captain buzzes in first and gives the correct answer then their team wins, but an incorrect answer gives the win to the other team.
 Although no category is officially given, they make reference to their own role as sudden-death questions.
 Examples are "So Long and Thanks for All the Fish", "To the Victor, the Spoils" and "Winner Stays On".